 Clones: French: 52, 457

 German: Fr 49-207; LB 505 and 514. (note: the old Hauser-1 is obsolete)

 Year of entry into the German Federal Office's Varieties Register:

 Area planted in Germany:

 Wine Character - colour: straw or golden yellow to copper, even a light shade of pink.

 - bouquet: fine, delicately fragrant.

-light-bodied, often lean wine that is light in color with sometimes spritzy
+The Pinot Grigio of Italy is a light-bodied often lean wine that is light in colour, fresh and sometimes spritzy.

 Strength of growth: medium

 Flowering strength: medium-high (a high stem helps to maximise flowering strength)